matn7/CS-Notes/src/main/java/persistence/README.md

     - Concurrency
     - Modularity
     - Persistence
 - Object is an instance of a class.
-It has identity, state and behavior.
+- It has identity, state and behavior.
 - **Relational Model**:
-    - Structure of data.
+    - Structure of data
-    - Data Manipulation.
+    - Data Manipulation
-    - Data Integrity.
+    - Data Integrity
-    - Data are organized in form of tables.
+    - Data organized in form of tables

 ## Object Relational Impedance Mismatch